willfaught/go-guide/README.md

 ## Implementation

-- MUST NOT use print and println
+- MUST NOT use print or println

         fmt.Print(...)
         fmt.Println(...)